spicetify/docs/docs/faq.md

 spicetify config-dir
 ```

-For detail information of each config field, please run:
+For details about each config field, please run:

 ```bash
 spicetify --help config